clerk/docs/components/user-button.md

 ## Customization

-The `<UserButton/>` component can be highly customized through the Instance settings in the [Clerk Dashboard](https://dashboard.clerk.dev).
+The `<UserButton/>` component can be highly customized through the Instance settings on the [Theme page](https://dashboard.clerk.dev/last-active?path=customization/theme).
 This document will be updated soon with all necessary details.